brianweet/brianweet.github.io/_posts/2017-07-03-forcing-editor-overlay-layout-mode.md

 What you'll probably notice in this gif is the drag and drop direction inside the ContentArea.
 On a big viewport you can drag ContentAreaItems **horizontally** whereas on a smaller viewport you can drag ContentAreaItems **vertically**.
-To determine the drag and drop direction episerver created implemented some advanced(?) checks, which takes styling of all ContentAreaItems into account.
+To determine the drag and drop direction episerver implemented some advanced(?) checks, which takes styling of all ContentAreaItems into account.
 ``` js
 //This can be found in ContentArea.js (debug clientResources)
 _setupDirectionality: function () {